emrancu/hono-remix-cloudflare-boilerplate/README.md

 # Hono + Remix Cloudflare Boilerplate

-An advanced boilerplate to build serverless applications on Cloudflare Workers using Hono and Remix.
-This setup supports modular routing with middleware, KV storage integration (also as Session), and edge-optimized server-side rendering.
-It’s designed to help you quickly kickstart scalable and efficient applications on Cloudflare.
+A boilerplate for building scalable serverless apps on Cloudflare Workers with Hono and Remix.
+Key features include middleware support for Remix routes, seamless Cloudflare KV storage (also for Session) integration.
+Comes with example API routes, Remix pages, and a clean, modular file structure for effortless development.
 ## Features

 - **Hono Framework**: For API routes and middleware handling.